JaeUpSu/JaeUpSu/README.md

 ### Summarizing the experience

- - I have experience in creating an running app using Java with android studio an MVC using Java with IntelliJ an Landing page using JS/HTML/CSS with vs code an DB using Django & Flask, a Python Framework with vs code
+ - I have experience in creating an running app using Java with android studio <br>
+                                 an MVC using Java with IntelliJ <br>
+                                 an Landing page using JS/HTML/CSS with vs code <br>
-                                 and using LightSail DB in AWS
+                                 an DB using Django & Flask, a Python Framework with vs code <br> and using LightSail DB in AWS